neuralinfo/Assignments/Assignment3.md

   2.1- Analyze the tweets stored in db_tweets by finding the top 30 retweets as well as their associated usernames (users authored them) and the locations of users.

-  2.2- Compute the lexical diversity of the texts of the tweets stored in db_restT and store the results back to Mongodb.
+  2.2- Compute the lexical diversity of the texts of the tweets for each of the users in db_restT and store the results back to Mongodb.
+To compute the lexical diversity of a user, you need to find all the tweets of a particular user (a user's tweets corpus), find the number of unique words in the user's tweets corpus, and divide that number by the total number of words in the user's tweets corpus.

   You need to create a collection
     with appropriate structure for storing the results of your analysis.

   2.3- Write a python program to create a db called db_followers that stores all the followers for all the users that